ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 * A PC running Windows 11
 * The latest version of the WSL Windows Store application
-* Ubuntu, Ubuntu 22.04 LTS or Ubuntu Preview installed
+* Ubuntu 24.04 LTS or Ubuntu Preview installed

 Systemd support is a new feature of WSL and only available on WSL version 0.67.6 or higher.